jamiethompson85/jamiethompson85.github.io/draft/devops-exam-blog.md

 ## Conclusion

-The Professional Cloud DevOps Engineer exam remains one of the most practical and rewarding certifications in the portfolio.
-It forces you to think not just about *building* systems, but about *running* them reliably at scale.
+The Professional Cloud DevOps Engineer exam forces you to think not just about *building* systems, but about *running* them reliably at scale.
+It validates that you can take the theoretical concepts of SRE and apply them using Google Cloud's toolset.

-Whether you are taking it for the first time or keeping your credentials current like me, good luck!
+Good luck with your preparation!

 Thanks for taking the time to read this blog.
-I hope you find it useful in your preparation.
+I hope you find it useful.
 Please feel free to share, subscribe, and follow me on LinkedIn!